Hugh Beach: Later life

 In January 2009, The Times newspaper published a joint letter from Field Marshal Lord Bramall, General Lord Ramsbotham and General Beach arguing that the UK government should fund more realistic military needs rather than perpetuate its Trident programme, arguing that:

 Beach died 4 September 2019 at age 96.

 Personal life

 Beach married Estelle Mary Henry, a doctor, in 1951.
 She died from an aortic embolism in 1989.

 Honours

 Beach held honorary Doctorate of Civil Laws from the University of Kent in Canterbury (1990).
 He was an honorary fellow of Peterhouse, Cambridge and of the Chartered Institute of Building Service Engineers, a Fellow of the Royal Society of Arts and a Companion of the Chartered Management Institute.

+The Cuinchy Bridge, where he was injured in September 1944, was named "Hugh Beach Bridge" in his honor, in September 2021.